Internal Affairs Section

-The Professional Standards Section is under the command of Lieutenant Cassandra Davis; who reports to the Major over the Professional Standards Division.
+The Professional Standards Section is under the command of Major Cassandra Davis.

 The Little Rock Police Department is committed to upholding the public trust by conducting unbiased and thorough internal investigations of alleged employee misconduct, while ensuring all persons involved are treated with respect.

 Filing a Complaint

 To file a complaint against an employee of the Little Rock Police Department, call or come to the Internal Affairs office during regular business hours or contact a Police Department employee to be referred to an on-duty police supervisor.

 The Internal Affairs Unit is responsible for investigating the following allegations, but not limited to:

 All complaints involving serious misconduct; excessive force; bias based profiling; misuse or abuse of police authority and other complaints as may be directed by the Office of the Chief of Police.
 Complaints of inadequate police service, rudeness, unprofessionalism, etc. will be handled by the employee’s Chain of Command.

 Investigations are conducted whenever a written Citizen Complaint Form has been signed by the complainant or the Chief of Police orders an investigation.
 Complaints brought by citizens who do not wish to become involved to the extent of signing a letter or sworn statement, will be investigated in the same manner as any other complaint.
 During the course of the investigation, the Internal Affairs Investigator shall keep the complainant informed of the status of their complaint.
 Upon completion, the file will be forwarded to the involved employee’s Chain of Command for review and evaluation.
 The Office of the Chief of Police will review all complaints and make a final determination based on the recommended discipline and/or corrective action.